muety/anchr/README.md

 1. `docker-compose up`

 **NOTE:** The current Docker Compose configuration does not include spinning up the MongoDB database (see [#10](https://github.com/n1try/anchr/issues/10)).
 It is assumed that a Mongo instance is already running and accessible publicly.

+## 🧩 Project State
+This project is still maintained, but considered feature-complete.
+Dependencies are updated occasionally.
+Since the project started in 2014, the out-dated JavaScript ES5 syntax is used alongside tools like Grunt and Bower, which are not considered state-of-the-art in web dev anymore.
+However, to keep consistency with existing code, the original code style should still be followed in new contributions.
+Please don't use `const` and `let`, template string, arrow functions, `async / await` etc.

 ## 📓 License
 GNU General Public License v3 (GPL-3) @ [Ferdinand Mütsch](https://muetsch.io)